Getting Started with Windows Forms Pivot Chart

 Binding data

-In this example, the IEnumerable list is used as data source for the pivot chart control and the sample data source contains properties such as Product, Date, Country, State, Quantity, Amount, UnitPrice, and TotalPrice for demonstration purpose.
+In this example, the IEnumerable list is used as the data source for the pivot chart control and the sample data source contains properties such as Product, Date, Country, State, Quantity, Amount, UnitPrice, and TotalPrice for demonstration purposes.

 public class ProductSales